 From downtown Canmore, you will see the Three Sisters with ease, but there are a few specific spots that offer the best views of these mountains.

 First of all, you can drive to the area of Spring Creek.
 There is a campground here that really has amazing views of the Three Sisters.
-Alternatively, you can drive the Three Sisters Parkway just outside of Canmore, or walk Policeman’s Creek Boardwalk (more info on this further down in this blog.)
+Alternatively, you can drive the Three Sisters Parkway just outside of Canmore, or walk Policeman’s Creek Boardwalk.

 There is also a famous photography location (pictured above) where the mountains reflect in a small creek.
 The location can be found here, but you need to park at the off-leash dog park.
 Once parked, you need to cross the road and then walk under the train tracks keeping the creek to your left until you reach a trail.
 The trail will take you straight to the viewpoint and although a little off the beaten path, it is still a pretty well-known spot (especially among photographers!)

 Golfing is such a relaxing and enjoyable way to spend a day, and Canmore has no shortage of great golf courses!
 There are a few amazing courses in Canmore, making it the hub for golf enthusiasts in the Rocky Mountains.

 Now, we’re not going to lie.
 Golf is not our thing.
 But we do know a thing or two about golfing in Canmore since all of our best friends are obsessed with golf.
 They’ve assured me that golfing is, without a doubt, one of the best things to do in Canmore!